I. OPTIONS FOR PAYING FOR LONG TERM CARE

 Any transfer (either made in trust or outright) that was made more than five years before the MaineCare application will not have any effect on eligibility.
 The look back period is five years.

 To determine the penalty period for transfers made within 5 years of a MaineCare application, one must accumulate all of the transfers that have been made in the five year period before the MaineCare application.
-Divide the total amount of transfers by the state’s number for the average monthly private pay rate at the time of application for a semi private room in a nursing facility (at this time, $7,667).
+Divide the total amount of transfers by the state’s number for the average monthly private pay rate at the time of application for a semi private room in a nursing facility.
+Currently the state uses $8,476 and this number has not been updated in years.

 The transfer penalty begins to run from the later of: